 Building the temple (with hands) >> Exhortation >>

 unity?
-It was His high priestly prayer!
-Is that important enough to prioritize
+It was the subject of His high priestly prayer!
+That sounds important enough to prioritize

-enough to actually convince the Church that unity is not even something to
+convincing people that unity is not something to

-pursue, since we almost never hear about it, and when we do it is always about
+pursue, since we almost never hear about it.
+Denominations

-hold each other at arm’s length and never allow churches to get closer, yet
+hold each other at arm’s length and never allow other denominations to get closer, yet unity

 people have a heart for the things that matter most to God?
 It starts with